THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

-Davis has served on the board of directors of the Municipal Art Society of New York as well as other civic and arts organizations in New York City.
-In 2001, he was honored by 100 Black Men for his public service, and was named one of “America’s Top Black Lawyers” by Black Enterprise magazine the following year.
-He was appointed to a six-year term on the board of the John F. Kennedy Center for the Performing Arts by President Barack Obama in 2010.
+He has received the Medal of the City of New York for Exceptional Service, honorary doctorate degrees from Williams College and Bard College, the 100 Black Men public service, award, the Frederick Law Olmsted Medal and designation as a Founding Director by the Central Park Conservancy, and was named one of “America’s Top Black Lawyers” by Black Enterprise magazine.
+In 2010, Davis was appointed to the board of the John F. Kennedy Center for the Performing Arts by President Barack Obama in 2010.

 Gordon J. Davis was interviewed by The HistoryMakers on July 17, 2014.